Mosquera scores early goal, Timbers down Sporting KC 1-0 - WHIZ News

 Portland was hurt when winger Yimmi Chara was injured in the opening half and replaced by Santiago Moreno.
 Portland started David Bingham in goal while last season’s starter, Aljaz Ivacic, sat out with a hand injury.

+After the match, Savarese said Chara injured his hamstring and is likely to be out several weeks.

-Daniel Salloi had a good opportunity in the 76th minute for Sporting, but Bingham dove to make the save.
+Sporting dominated possession for much of the second half.
+Daniel Salloi had a good opportunity in the 76th minute for Kansas City, but Bingham dove to make the save.
 Bingham finished with four saves.

+“We were all over their goal, all over them,” Sporting coach Peter Vermes said.
+“It’s unfortunate we couldn’t get one in.”

 Sporting KC also missed the playoffs last season, finishing 12th in the West.